1. ABOUT THIS POLICY

 Wherever possible we use information that would not identify you personally (anonymous information).

 Research has a vital role to play in the development of healthcare and health service delivery.
-St Vincent’s University Hospital is an academic teaching hospital associated with University College Dublin and we support and promote research activity within the hospital.
-Our Research Ethics Committee must approve research before it takes place.
-If we wish to use your personal information for research then we will ask you for permission first.
+St Vincent’s University Hospital is an academic teaching hospital associated with University College Dublin and we support and promote health research activity within the hospital and with approved research partner organisations.
+Our Research Ethics Committee must approve research applications before health research activities can commence.
+If we wish to use your personal information for research then we will ask you for permission first (and seek your explicit consent).
 You will not be identified in any published results without your prior agreement.

 Yes.
 You have the right to access any identifiable information we hold about you.
-The Freedom of Information Act, General Data Protection Regulation and the Data Protection Acts allows you to find what information is held about you on computer and in certain paper records.
+The Freedom of Information Act 2014 and the Data Protection Legislation allows you to find what information is held about you on computer and in certain paper records.

 If you wish to request a copy of your personal healthcare records please contact: